rumit48/unity-text-typer/README.md

 TextTyper is a text typing effect component for Unity.
 TextTyper prints out characters one by one to a uGUI Text component.
 Adapted by RedBlueGames from synchrok's GitHub project (https://github.com/synchrok/TypeText).

+It's easy to find other examples of Text printing components, but TextTyper provides two major differences:
+* Correct wrapping as characters are printed
+* Support for Rich Text Tags

 Features
 --------
 - **Dynamic Text Speed**: ```<speed=0.05>Hello! my name is</speed>typetext.```